1 - Chromosome Structure

 Some DNA sequences found within eukaryotic chromosomes are unique sequences.
 These unique sequences are found in a single copy per genome.
-Keep in mind however, that most eukaryotes are diploid, having two copies of each chromosome (forming a homologous chromosome pair).
-As a result, eukaryotes typically have two copies of each unique gene: one on each chromosome within a homologous chromosome pair.
+Keep in mind that most eukaryotes are diploid, having two copies of each chromosome (forming a homologous chromosome pair).
+As a result, eukaryotes typically have two copies of each unique gene; one copy of the gene on each chromosome within a homologous chromosome pair.
 Most structural genes are examples of unique DNA sequences.

 DNA Reassociation Experiments

 Before scientists were able to determine the base pair sequence of a DNA molecule, DNA reassociation experiments were done to determine the overall composition of the genome, focusing on repetitive DNA sequences.
 In a typical DNA reassociation experiment, entire chromosomes are isolated and are mechanically sheared into fragments.
 The chromosome fragments are then denatured into single strands by increasing the temperature of the reaction.
 The reaction mixture is then cooled.
 As the reaction cools, single-stranded DNA molecules attempt to find each other and form hydrogen bonds to create double-stranded DNA molecules; different DNA fragments do so at different rates (see Figure 1.3).
-Think of it this way, a single stranded DNA molecule will move around looking for its complement to reattach to base-for-base to form a double-stranded molecule.
-For highly or moderately repetitive DNA sequences, there are many single strands in the reaction with the same sequence from which to choose.
-As a result, highly and moderately repetitive sequences will find each other more rapidly than unique DNA sequences for which only two copies exist.
+Think of it this way, a single-stranded DNA molecule will move around looking for its complement to reattach to base-for-base to form a double-stranded molecule.
+For highly or moderately repetitive DNA sequences, there are many single strands in the reaction with the same sequence to choose from.
+As a result, highly and moderately repetitive sequences will find each other more rapidly than unique DNA sequences.
 The DNA reassociation experiment measures the amount of time it takes for single-stranded DNA to form double strands.
-DNA reassociation experiments showed that there are three populations of DNA: highly repetitive DNA reassociated most rapidly, followed by moderately repetitive, and finally, unique DNA sequences had the slowest rate of reassociation.
+DNA reassociation experiments showed that there are three populations of DNA: the DNA sequences that reassociated most rapidly were called highly repetitive, moderately repetitive DNA sequences reassociated next, and finally, unique DNA sequences had the slowest rate of reassociation.